CorporateAgent/Proj-Gridline-v1/README.md

 </table>

 ## Schema
-Templates must be prepared with the above naming conventions to ensure that the plugin can correctly identify and populate data into the Figma designs<br>
+Templates must be prepared with the below naming conventions to ensure that the plugin can correctly identify and populate data into the Figma designs<br>
 <table>
   <tr>
     <td><span style="color:#8B8BF1;">Layer Naming</span></td>